casdoor/casdoor-website/docs/integration/ruby/gitlab.md

 Casdoor can use the OIDC protocol to link to self-deployed GitLab server, and this document will show you how to do it.

-As [gitlab doc](https://docs.gitlab.com/ee/administration/auth/oidc.html#configure-keycloak) says GitLab works with OpenID providers that use HTTPS, so you need to deploy casdoor with https first.
+As [Gitlab doc](https://docs.gitlab.com/ee/administration/auth/oidc.html#configure-keycloak) says GitLab works with OpenID providers that use HTTPS, so you need to deploy Casdoor with HTTPS first.

 The following are some of the names in the configuration: